Omarj03/filefixer/README.md

 ## Outline
 This program will organise a directory into folders assigned for each file type.
-*Note:* The default directory is the current user's download folder, this may be changed from the menu.

 ## Options
 ### 1. Sort one filetype